Hugo-bot79/PHYS3116_Astrophysics-group-2/Assessment task meeting notes 1 - 25.9 abhi.md

 Abhinaya Jeyandran: enclose mass and angular momentum

-Hugo Chen: From the data for FeH to determine the metallicity of the star in the galaxy and make comparison for different galaxies.
+Hugo Chen: From the data for FeH to determine the metallicity.

 # First three lines of codes